-It was originally created for streaming games and until today that is by far the most widely streamed content.
-In addition, there are other things you can watch on Twitch – chat shows, reality content, arts and crafts presentations and tutorials, and more.
+It was originally created for streaming games and it is still the most widely streamed content, by far.
+Still, there are other things you can stream and watch on Twitch – chat shows, reality content, arts and crafts presentations and tutorials, and more.

-Twitch Growth in 2021
+Twitch Growth in 2023

 Before the pandemic – January 2020: